-The demand for qualified, skilled nurses continues to rise in the United States.
-Because of the shortage of nurses, hospitals and other medical centers are willing to hire skilled, qualified nursing candidates for short periods of time to help fill the gaps in order to provide excellent quality care to their patients.
-The nurses that are temporarily hired to go and work at various locations around the country are called travel nurses.
+Because of the shortage of nurses in some areas, hospitals are willing to hire skilled, qualified nursing candidates for short periods of time to help fill the gaps in order to provide excellent quality care to their patients.

-Travel nurses are able to choose where they work, which specialty they want to work in, and the length of time of their travel contract.
-Travel nurses are generally paid very well, have all of their housing and travel costs paid for, and receive a full benefits package.
+Travel nurses are able to choose where they want to work, which specialty they want to work in, and the length of time of their travel contract.
+Travel nurses are generally paid very well, can have all of their housing and travel costs paid for, and receive a full benefits package.
 The pay for a typical assignment for a travel nurse is usually more than that of a staff nurse in the area of travel and much of this money is tax free because you are traveling more than 50 miles from your home.